FTBpro/go-workshop/coolfacts/docs/ex3-get-facts.md

 In this exercise, you will add an API to the server for presenting the existing facts.

 ## The Starting Point

-Be sure to be on branch `v3-server-get-facts`.
+You will need to switch to branch `v3-server-get-facts` for this part.
+Note that if you have changed in your code from previous exercise, you should clean them.
+You can use `git reset --hard` for that.
 Go on and navigate to `go-workshop/coolfacts` directory.
 You will see a bunch of files and TODOs.
 We will go over them in the rest of this document.

 ## Your Goal